gadeleon/road_precision/README.md

 ### [P] Tooltip
 - All precise tooltips are prefixed with `[P]` to distinguish them from vanilla tooltips
-- Precise tooltips appear alongside vanilla tooltips for easy comparison (and because my attempts at replacing the tooltips failed gloriously).
+- Precise tooltips appear by themselves by hiding the vanilla tooltip system.

 ## Settings